-Dear Etta: Let’s start with the “pitting” — corrosion that creates tiny holes in the metal.
-Undoubtedly, this is the result of having put these pans through the dishwasher.
+Pitting in aluminum pans and cookware is corrosion that creates tiny holes in the metal and is typically the result of having put these pans through the dishwasher.
 Aluminum should never be put into a dishwasher, but rather be washed by hand in mild dishwashing liquid.

 Most dishwasher detergents are extremely alkaline and readily pit and discolor aluminum.
 Dishwasher detergents can also create a kind of grey film on the surface of aluminum, which can become difficult if not impossible to scrub off.